 Alex’s Speculation Corner #1: In speaking of demonic empowerment of false religion, let’s consider something.
 We all know that the Western world is very skeptical of anything supernatural, and many of us have heard that the rest of the world claims to experience the supernatural frequently.
 But demons are set on deception by empowering false worldviews.
 Do you think that they are going to work in obvious ways in the West?
 Or do you think that they hide their activity here to deceive people into thinking that the spiritual world does not exist?
 I think that this is the case.
 Truthfully, if I saw something clearly demonic happening, that is only going to be a bolster to my faith!
 What this means for me is that materialism is probably just as much of a demonically empowered worldview as something like Hinduism or sorcery.

 Temptation to sin seems to be grounded in Satan’s role as an “accuser” (Revelation 12:10).
 If they can get people to sin, Satan and his demons feel that they have the ability to accuse them before God.
 These accusations can shake the faith of even the most solid believers.
 Temptation is seen most prominently in Satan’s temptation of Jesus in the wilderness (cf. Matthew 4:1-11).
 With God’s ultimate plan to unite everything in Christ, God has given the loving unity of the church family and marriage as signs that point to that plan (Ephesians 3:6-11; 5:31-33).
 Temptations that lead to discord in the church and the destruction of marriage are priorities for the demonic realm (2 Corinthians 2:6-11).
-In 1 Corinthians 7:5, Paul says that married couples should not deprive themselves of sexual intimacy for too long or else Satan may tempt them because of a lack self-control.
+In 1 Corinthians 7:5, Paul says that married couples should not deprive themselves of sexual intimacy for too long or else Satan may tempt them because of a lack of self-control.

 This has been about what we are tempted to do, but how do the evil forces actually tempt us?
 That leads me to . . .

-Alex’s Speculation Corner #2: Many of us believe that Satan and demons tempt us through putting thoughts into our heads.
+Alex’s Speculation Corner #2: Many of us believe that Satan and demons tempt us by putting thoughts into our heads.
 But I’m skeptical about this (and I could be wrong).
 From meditating on the Biblical evidence, I can find no convincing evidence to support the conclusion that Satan or demons can put thoughts into someone’s head without possessing them.
 And, as I’ll discuss in a bit, demons probably cannot possess someone with the Holy Spirit.
 Some of the verses used in defense that demons can do this are 1) Matthew 16:22-23 where Peter says that Jesus would not suffer, and Jesus responds, “Get behind me, Satan.”
 But the apostles had yet to receive the Holy Spirit (John 20:22; Acts 2:3-4).
 Perhaps the strongest Biblical argument is 2) the story of when Ananias and Sapphira sold their property and kept a portion of it for themselves.
 They lied when Peter asked if it was the full amount.
 Peter said that Satan had filled Ananias’s heart and that he had lied to the Holy Spirit (Acts 5:3).
 But the Scriptural evidence works against the idea that Ananias had the Spirit at all.
 In Acts 4:32-35, it says that all of those who believed were selling property and laying the proceeds at the apostles’ feet.
 Then 5:1 starts with “But a man named Ananias,” which casts doubt on whether he was a true believer in the first place.
 But then, in 5:4, Peter says that Ananias had lied not to people (the apostles) but to God, which seems to point to the idea that when Peter said Ananias lied to the Spirit, it was the Holy Spirit in the apostles and the church, not in himself.

 So, how does Satan tempt believers?
 I think the answer is found in Ephesians 2:1-3.
 Satan and his demons orchestrate things in the world so that the things and events around us are tempting to our flesh (and remember they can place thoughts in unbelievers’ minds).
 And those of us who are saved are now free to choose to walk in the Spirit, but we can also, disobediently, choose to walk in the flesh (Galatians 5:13).
 And so, when we give in to temptation, we are choosing to follow the desires of our flesh that have been triggered by demonic schemes.
 This is made clear in James 3:14-15 when James places all of the blame for our sin on our own evil desires.
 In conclusion, I lean towards thinking that no evil power can put thoughts in your mind unless they possess you, and believers with the Holy Spirit cannot be possessed.